-If engine idles faster than 525 RPM on a standard car of 575 RPM on an air conditioner car in neutral when off the fast idle cam, check throttle linkage for binding or weak return spring and adjust throttle stop screw (par.
+If engine idles faster than the specified idle speed when off the fast idle cam, check throttle linkage for binding or weak return spring and adjust throttle stop screw (par.
 3-8).
 This trouble can also be caused by a sticking choke or dash pot.